 Publica Isrotel, Autograph Collection

 In Herzliya, which has a wider, quieter beaches—but is a short Uber ride from all the action of Tel Aviv—you and your bae can be the first to check in at Publica Isrotel, Autograph Collection, another new hotel with a communal-cool vibe.
-With live acoustic shows in the lobby, creative cocktails next to the rooftop pool, and a serious hotel gym with boutique-style group classes, it’s a great option for active honeymooners or those looking to stay social on their trip.
+With live acoustic shows in the lobby, creative cocktails next to the rooftop pool, and a serious hotel gym with boutique-style group classes, it’s a great option for active honeymooners or those looking to socialize on their trip.

 In Jerusalem, you’ll want to camp out at Villa Brown, a brand-new luxury boutique hotel located in a 19th-century villa just a short walk from the Mahane Yehuda market and Old City walls.
-Here, you’ll find one of the town’s most intimate hotel settings with a cozy courtyard garden out front, plush rooms, and a sundeck, spa and hot tub on the roof overlooking a beautiful Ethiopian church and the Russian Compound.
+Here, you’ll find one of the town’s most intimate hotel settings with a cozy courtyard garden out front, plush rooms, and a sundeck, spa, and hot tub on the roof overlooking a beautiful Ethiopian church and the Russian Compound.

 King David Hotel